 - force effective teachers out of the classroom, with a devastating impact on career and technical education and teacher diversity; and

 - ultimately force Minnesota students to lose out on great teachers.

-Help stop this harmful legislation by emailing key decision-makers.
+Help stop this harmful legislation by signing our petition.

 Even better, if you can take two minutes to call your representative, we’ll have an even better chance of keeping great teachers in Minnesota classrooms.
 Find your representative's phone number.Find your rep's phone number

 Want to learn more about the proposed changes to teacher licensure?